|

 Value information |

-Calculate the dollar value of I.T.
+Calculate the dollar value of an infosphere (task knowledge).

 (see